 Babington Academy is inclusive.
 This has been recognised by our success in achieving the Inclusion Quality Mark.
 We are keen to ensure that all of our students are given the opportunity to reach their full potential whatever their starting point or learning needs.
 Indeed, as a staff body, we aim to ensure we make a profound, positive difference to all students so that they are able to secure outstanding outcomes during their time here.
 As with all schools, some students have difficulties with learning from time to time, but we do not see this as a barrier to their aspirations and achievement.

-Our Special Educational Needs Co-ordinators (SENCO) are Mrs Kim Kent and Mrs Anne-Marie Fenton.
-They can be contacted by telephone 0116 2221616 or by email:
+Our Special Educational Needs Co-ordinator (SENCO) is Mrs Anne-Marie Fenton.
+She can be contacted by telephone 0116 2221616 or by email:

 Our SEND policy is designed to:

 - ensure that parents and carers are informed of the provision for students with SEND including assessment arrangements and the support available

 - explain our admissions procedure with regard to SEND

 - provide a point of contact for parents and carers of students with SEND

 Designated Special Provision for Speech, Language and Communication Needs